stockmind/compare-iso/README.md

 A "isodiff.txt" file containing the diffs will be generated on current directory.
 Mount of hybrid image on macOs is not yet supported.
-"compare-ubuntu-distro-iso.sh" works only on Linux system for this reason.
+The following script "compare-ubuntu-distro-iso.sh" works only on Linux system for this reason.

 If you want to compare two different Ubuntu distributions iso run this: